 As a member of the Alliance of Women Film Journalists based in New York; women’s perspectives are brought to the forefront.
 Her articles and interviews on the AWFJ.org website are here: AWJF-Sarah Knight Adamson Member.

 Sarah’s interests are serving as a judge on film juries, film Q&A’s with talent, Red Carpet and talent interviews, and film panel participation.
-Her film jury experience includes the International 48 Hour Film Project and the Chicago International Children’s Film Festival, the Mendocino Film Festival and the Memphis Film Prize August 2-4, 2019.
+Her film jury experience includes the International 48 Hour Film Project, the Chicago International Children’s Film Festival, the Mendocino Film Festival and the Memphis Film Prize August 2-4, 2019.
 Panel participation comprises the Chicago Public Library; ‘anti-heroes’ in comic books focusing on Michael Chabon’s Pulitzer Prize-winning book, “The Amazing Adventures of Kavalier & Clay,” and she recently served as a panel member of ‘Critical Mass: The Future of Film Criticism’ in April 2018 at the University of IL, at the Ebertfest Film Festival.

 Serving on the Executive Board for Variety Children’s Charity of Illinois; the past ten years, Sarah has hosted the Variety IL fundraising event, the live telecast of the Academy Awards at a local theater.
 The garnered funds help buy adaptive bicycles and wheelchairs for special needs children.

 Jessica is a Chicago area native who graduated from Indiana University with a Bachelor of Arts in Journalism.
 While in attendance, Jessica got her start as Entertainment and Fashion anchor at Indiana University’s Student Television (IUSTV) where she covered stories ranging from the latest fashions, beauty trends and current celebrity news.
 Her editorial work with the San Diego News Network also contributed to her journalistic foundation.